How it all Started

 Hack for inclusion 2018

-This year Breaking the Mold is partnering with the MIT Black Alumni group to organize and even larger and more impactful hackathon called Hack for Inclusion.
+Last year, Breaking the Mold partnered with the MIT Black Alumni group to organize and even larger and more impactful hackathon called Hack for Inclusion.

-The Hack for Inclusion will bring together some of the best and brightest minds from MIT and the surrounding communinties to build solutions that address some of today's biggest problems related to bias, diversity, and inclusion.
-This event will bring together both technical and non-technical backgrounds to address 10-15 different challenges related to diversity and inclusion.
-Key topic areas will range from ability bias to racial bias, and even cultural and information bias.
+The Hack for Inclusion brought together some of the best and brightest minds from MIT and the surrounding communinties to build solutions that address some of today's biggest problems related to bias, diversity, and inclusion.
+Individuals from both technical and non-technical backgrounds addressed 10-15 different challenges related to diversity and inclusion.
+Key topic areas ranged from ability bias to racial bias, and even cultural and information bias.